redis/redis-om-node/docs/classes/Client.md

 **`Deprecated`**

-Just used Node Redis client directly and pass it to the Repository.
+Just use Node Redis client directly and pass it to the Repository.

 ## Table of contents